 Sallie joined the performing arts staff in August 2012 after four years as Academic Affairs Coordinator.
 Before coming to Centre, she worked as a freelance writer and photographer and as Outreach Coordinator for the local humane society.
 A native of Danville, she is a graduate of the University of Missouri-Columbia School of Journalism.

 Staff Congress Representative

 2012 — 2015

-Meredith joined the Centre Human Resources office as the payroll and benefits coordinator in September of 2007.
+Meredith joined the Centre Human Resources office as the payroll and benefits coordinator in September of 2007, and became human resources operations manager and director of the Greater Kentucky Higher Education Recruitment Consortium in 2018.
 Her responsibilities include a variety of duties including: To administer and coordinate all aspects of Centre College payroll (quarterly taxes and reports, W-2s, etc.), coordinate all benefit billings (retirement plan remittances, etc.), handle day-to-day applications of employee benefits (health, vision, dental, life and cancer insurances, long-term disability, retirement plan, flexible spending accounts, tuition benefits, FMLA, unemployment, workers compensation, employee benefit time etc.), compile and report HR data for AAUP, IPEDS, OES, CUPA and various other surveys for the College.
 She regularly assists employees and students with any payroll or benefits related questions, issues or concerns.

 Before coming to Centre Meredith was the treasurer and benefits specialist for Grant County Board of Education from 2004 to 2007 and before that benefits specialist and HR generalist for Provident Bank from 2000 to 2004.